 - likely to think in words

 By contrast, the theory suggests that right-brained people are more:

 - likely to visualize more than think in words

-Recent research suggests that the left brain vs. right brain theory is not correct.
+Research suggests that the left brain vs. right brain theory is not correct.
 While specific parts of the brain do dominate the processing of different mental tasks, there is typically no overall dominant side.

 Differences in the left and right brain hemisphere function exist in:

 While the brain uses multiple areas to process and generate emotional responses, the right side of the brain is dominant in these processes.
 This is the case for all emotions.

 Left- and right-handed people use the left and right sides of their brains differently.
 For example, a left-handed person uses their right brain for manual tasks and vice versa.